 Your experience towards a product or service starts when you first hear about it, hence the Discovery Phase.

 The first phase of a player’s journey start when the player first discovers and learns about your product or service.

-Just because people see your website doesn’t mean they are motivated to engage with it.
+Just because people see your website does not mean they are motivated to engage with it.
 Just because people are trying out your service doesn’t mean they are mentally prepared to start the journey.
 You need to think about and optimize the motivation people have when they discover your product or service.

 Gamifying the discovery phase is a great way to improve your brand name, sign-ups, and conversion rates.

-This phase ends when your client STARTS to use your product.
+This phase ends when your client starts to use your product.
 Once the user tries out your product or service, s/he has officially started Phase 2.

 The Second Phase in the Player’s Journey is: Onboarding

-During the onboarding phase, you train the users to become familiar with the rules of the game, the options, the mechanics, and the win states.
+During the onboarding phase, you train the users to become familiar with the rules of the game, the options, the mechanics, and the win-states.

-Generally at the beginning of the Onboarding process, you only want a quick graphical way to introduce the value proposition of your product, perhaps 3-4 images with 1-2 sentences each.
-At most you show a 1-minute video.
-After that, you want the user to immerse into your product instead of doing a one-way preach.
-This is best accomplished through means of an interactive but step-by-step tutorial where you get the user to commit to the Desired Actions you designed, and rewarding them with small High-Fives once they accomplish it.
-A game element called “Glowing Choice” is particularly useful in this process.
+This is best accomplished through means of an interactive but step-by-step tutorial where you get the user to commit to the Desired Actions you designed, and rewarding them with small High-Fives (Game Technique #17) once they accomplish it.

 Mastering the Onboarding Process can get your users to start participate in your game with more excitement and motivation.